holder66/VHamNN/README.md

  ```
 You may need to install the libgc or libgc-dev library, using "brew" or "apt".

+## Speed things up:

+Make sure you use the -c (--concurrent) flag to make use of available CPU cores.
+Another huge speedup happens if you compile using the -prod (for production) option.
+The compilation itself takes longer, but the resulting code is highly optimized.
+`v -prod .` or `v -gc boehm -prod .`
+And then run it, eg `./vhamnn explore -s -c datasets/iris.tab`

 ## Examples showing use of the Command Line Interface
 Please see [examples_of_command_line_usage.md](https://github.com/holder66/vhamnn/blob/master/examples_of_command_line_usage.md)